wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

                 -DestinationPortRange '53' `
                 -Protocol *

 3. This rule will allow RDP traffic to flow from the internet to the RDP port on any server on either subnet in the VNET.
-This rule uses two special types of address prefixes; “VIRTUAL_NETWORK” and “INTERNET”.
+This rule uses two special types of address prefixes; "VIRTUAL_NETWORK" and "INTERNET".
 This is an easy way to address a larger category of address prefixes.

 		Get-AzureNetworkSecurityGroup -Name $NSGName | `
 	    	Set-AzureNetworkSecurityRule -Name "Enable RDP to $VNetName VNet" `